HydraMeshnet/developer-portal/api/layer2_api.md

 ### Check If Before Proof Exists

-Checks if a content was registered to exist before a given height.
+Checks if a content was existed before a given height.

 ```http
 GET /morpheus/v1/before-proof/{contentId}/exists/{blockHeight?}